Japal/MALDIrppa/README.md

 # MALDIrppa
-Robust MALDI mass spec data pre-processing based on the MALDIquant R package and other helper functions
+MALDI mass spectrometry data robust pre-processing and analysis based on the MALDIquant R package and other helper functions